In light of the latest Government advice, we have reviewed these pages

 About the COVID-19 temporary register

-In response to the COVID-19 pandemic, the HCPC has worked with the UK Government to create a COVID-19 temporary register, of two parts.
+In response to the COVID-19 pandemic, the HCPC has worked with the UK Government to create a COVID-19 temporary register.

 Our intention in doing so is to ensure there are no regulatory barriers to the following two groups practising on a temporary basis: